 The best Apple deals: iPad

-If you're after a tablet but you're budget's not up to much, it's hard to go wrong with the entry-level iPad 10.2-inch.
+If you're after one of the best Apple deals on a tablet but your budget is limited, it's hard to go wrong with the entry-level iPad 10.2-inch.
 While it lacks in comparison to more upmarket models – it doesn't have the lightness of the Air or the sheer power and versatility of the Pro range – it's nevertheless a perfectly serviceable tablet that'll handle pretty much everything you throw at it.

 The best Apple deals: iPad Pro